People walking by a TIFF sign during the Toronto International Film Festival.

 Toronto Palestine Film Festival (TPFF)

-In addition to showcasing Palestinian cinema, TPFF also boasts the rich culture and heritage of Palestine during the multi-day film celebration.
+In addition to spotlighting Palestinian cinema, TPFF showcases Palestine's rich culture and heritage during the multi-day film celebration.

 Planet in Focus Film Festival